shon/shon.github.io/content/blog/exploring-outline.md

 These were the most compelling reasons for the switch.
 As we begin using the platform, we'll also be able to explore other features like better content organization, APIs, and advanced access controls.

-## Update (Sept 20th, 2025)
-- Migrated to outline for a week's trial.
-Team seems convinced.
+## Issues (Mostly minor)
-- I miss the ability of editing markdown files in your favorite editor (neovim in my case).
+1. I miss the ability of editing markdown files in your favorite editor (neovim in my case).
 I feel WYSIWYG approach makes a product more accessible but makes both read and write a bit harder as the interface would have be ready to handle both intents.
 Example: Clicking a link while reading, sometimes open it for editing.
 Using space to pagedown is not possible.
 I feel more comfortable with an explicit edit button to enter edit mode.
+2. AI Query input box is not well designed for a larger prompt.
+It's annoying I wish it autogrows as one types more text.

+## Update (Sept 20th, 2025)
+Successfully migrated all the content to outline.
+While the team seems convinced, I will give it a week for final decision.